rupertford/melody/docs/running.rst

 This section presents a simple Melody example which iterates over all possible combinations of two types of input, a choice of specified values and a range of integer values.
-The user supplied empty function simply returns True and a 0 each time it is called.
+The empty objective function simply returns True and a 0 each time it is called.
 ::